Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: A semi-contracting multiply connected wandering domain

-The first claim follows from the fact that $\psi$ actually conjugates $g_0$ to $g$, and that we left ``enough'' of $f$ intact on each $U_n$.
-More specifically, since $f$ is semi-contracting, there is an open set of points that will never approach the operated-on region bounded by $C_n$; we called this set (or something close to it; we will continue to use the same notation for the actual set by an abuse of notation) $\Omega$ in Subsection \ref{ssec:patient}.
-It follows from Montel's theorem that $\psi(\Omega)$ belongs to the Fatou set of $g$, and is therefore contained in a Fatou component $V$.
-Next, it is clear that $V$ is infinitely connected; each of the infinitely many holes of $\Omega$ contains a point that will eventually land on one of the newly transplanted poles of $g$, and is therefore in the Julia set.
+The first claim will follow from the fact that $\psi$ conjugates $g_0$ to $g$, and that we left ``enough'' of $f$ intact in each $U_n$.
+More specifically, recall the round annulus $A$ from Subsection \ref{ssec:patient}; it satisfies $|B(z)| > c$ for $z\in A$.
+By Rouche's theorem, we find a topological annulus $A'\subset U_N$ (where, again, $N$ is large enough that the annuli $A_n'$ exist for $n\geq N$) such that, for $z\in A'$, $f^n(z)\in U_{n+N}$ does not intersect the discs $\{z\in \Cx : |z - 4(n + N)| < c'\}\subset U_{n+N}$, where $c'$ was also defined in Subsection \ref{ssec:patient}.
+In particular, for $z\in A'$, the $f$-orbit of $z$ is not affected by the surgery, and therefore is conjugated by $\psi$ to its $g$-orbit; it follows that $\psi(A')$ is contained in a Fatou component $V$ of $g$.
+Furthermore, since $g$ has a pole at $\psi(4n)$ for $n\geq N$, $V$ is at least doubly connected.

 Now, we show that $V$ is semi-contracting.
-Since we didn't modify any part of $f$ outside of small discs properly contained within each $U_n$, we know that $V$ (and each $V_n$) is contained in $\psi(U)$ (respectively, $\psi(U_n)$).
-Indeed, if $w$ is a point on $\partial U$, it belongs to the Julia set of $f$, and is therefore approached by a sequence $w_n$ of repelling periodic points.
-Since $g_0$ agrees with $f$ on all of these points (which are far from the operated-on region), the conjugacy $\psi$ takes these points to corresponding $g$-periodic orbits $\psi(w_n)$, which are also repelling by the local dynamics at said points.
-It follows that $\psi(w)$, being accumulated by repelling periodic points, belongs to $J(g)$.
-Thus, for any points $z, w\in V$, we have
+We begin by showing that $V$ (and each $V_n$, the Fatou component of $g$ containing $g^n(V)$) is contained in $\psi(U_N)$ (respectively, $\psi(U_{n+N})$).
+This, in turn, will follow from the fact that we didn't modify $f$ outside of a small disc properly contained within each $U_n$.
+Indeed, if $w$ is a point on $\partial U_N$, it belongs to the Julia set of $f$, and is therefore approached by a sequence $(w_n)_{n\in\mathbb{N}}$ of repelling periodic points of $f$ (see, for instance, \cite[Theorem 4]{Ber93}).
+Since the $w_n$ are periodic points in the Julia set, their orbits do not intersect the discs $\{z\in\Cx : |z - 4(n + N)| < c'\}\subset U_{n+N}$ for any $n\in\mathbb{N}$, and so $g_0$ agrees with $f$ on their $f$-orbits.
+It follows that the conjugacy $\psi$ takes these $f$-orbits to corresponding $g$-periodic orbits $\psi(w_n)$, which we can show to be repelling by the local topological dynamics as follows.